IBM-Cloud/vnf-samples/catalog_img_vsi_sample/README.md

 4. Enter 'yes' for continue connecting using ssh your key.
 This is the ssh key value, you specified in ssh_key variable.

-# Current Limitations

-Currently image id needs to be specified as an input variable for instance creation.
-In future there will be support to create instance by providing image name instead of image id.